karolkalinski/karolkalinski.github.io/_posts/2015-07-23-spring-security-shared-secret-authentication.md

 title: Spring Security shared secret authentication for microservices
 ---

 So we all are building microservices, now.
-Provides rest api's that enables other micoservices to
+Most of them provides rest api's that enables other ones to perform actions.
+One day we are realising that allowing everybody to access an endpoint may lead to security breach.
+In this article I will show how we can quickly add a shared secret based security.

 ## The problem